Skip to main content

 3. Associate the Claim With an Opportunity

-2. Select the correct opportunity to link the claim to its move and inventory records.
+2. Choose the correct opportunity to link the claim to the job

 Note: Linking the claim to the job ensures your team can reference notes, documents, and photos already stored in the system.